particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 ### Query parameters

 If you are using GET, this is the only way to send additional data to the server, however this option is available for all request types, not just GET.
-This allows

 {{imageOverlay src="/assets/images/console/custom-webhook-3.png" alt="Query parameter settings"}}